-- If you too are curious about it this is similar to the 7 qt. dutch oven I bought which wasn’t too expensive and literally will last a lifetime.
+- If you are curious about it this is similar to the 7 qt. dutch oven I bought which wasn’t too expensive.

 - Another great thing about it is it’s great for camping.

-- Dutch oven recipes are so versatile and since it holds quite a bit it is perfect for making stew, roasts, soups and more.
+- Dutch oven recipes are so versatile.
+Since it holds quite a bit it is perfect for making stew, roasts, soups and more.

 However you use it I hope I have a few more recipes you can try in your cast iron pot.

 If you’re looking for main dishes for dinner I have a lot of ideas here from my friends.
 There are also many soups as well as side dishes, dessert, and even how to cast iron bread recipes!
 Some take 30 minutes and some take a while longer.
 It is so versatile I tell you.

 If you’re looking for a new way to cook chicken for dinner you’ve got to try this Dutch oven whole chicken recipe (shown below).

 - Hungarian goulash recipe is kinda’ like rigatoni with sausage, a hearty meal everyone loves

 - Crusty Artisan bread is amazing with some fried chicken

 - Homemade corned beef hash recipe with red peppers is great